MrGeoTech/Vanilink/PROTOCOL.md

 ---------------

-Chunk Format:  (Influenced by slime world chunk format & vanilla anvil format)
-  - 16 bit chunk section bitmask
+Chunk Format:
-  - For each section:
+  - For each column:
-    - Int (4 bytes) Palette length
+    - Int (4 bytes) Column height
-    - NBT Array (varied, determined by previous int) Palette data
+    - String Array (varied, determined by previous int) Column data
-    - Int (4 bytes) Block states length
-    - LongArray (varied, determined by previous int) Block states
+      - Integer: Name length (if it is 0, it means the current block is the same as the previous and '*' will be added to signify that)
+      - NBTString: Name

+NBT Format:
+  - "amount" - Short: Amount of the same block in a row
+  - "name" - String: NamespaceID of the blocks

 TODO: Biomes